 1. Pest Entry

-If weep holes are left unprotected they provide access to the wall cavity for rodents and insects.
+If weep holes are left unprotected in brick walls they provide access to the wall cavity for rodents and insects.
 Swarming bees and European Wasps love creating nests in cavities.
 Field mice make a track through the weep holes looking for warmth.
 Snakes, cockroaches and spiders find refuge, and food, in the cavity.
 Down lights, extractor fans and holes for plumbing or electronics become the internal entry point for these unwelcome visitors.

-In desperation many occupants resort to blocking weepholes with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
+In desperation many occupants resort to blocking weepholes in brick walls with any number of materials such as silicon sealants, rolled up paper, plastic, scourer pads, steel wool.
 Even some manufactured weep hole covers, guards and barriers have been designed with holes too small to allow adequate ventilation.
 These 'solutions' that obstruct air-flow to the cavity cause Leaky Building Syndrome which can be difficult and very costly to fix later.

 Solution: If you're building you can have perfect vermin free weepholes from the start by using one of our construction products.
 If you've already built, our Protector Weep Hole Screen can be easily installed to keep these pests out whilst maintaining air-flow.

 2. Termite Entry

 Weepholes in brick walls are a serious free entry point for termites.
 It's common to see garden mulch, timber and other refuse against brick walls, enabling termites to use them as a bridging point into the cavity.
 Pest Managers are on the look out for this in their inspections but the damage can be done quickly and invisibly.